On Horizontal Immersions of Discs in Fat Distributions of Type $(4,6)$: Abstract

 \section{Abstract}

-In this article we discuss horizontal immersion of discs in certain corank $2$ fat distribution on $6$-dimensional manifolds, holomorphic contact distributions are examples of which.
-The main result presented here is that a certain nonlinear PDE is locally invertible, using which we will prove a local h-principle result for such immersions.
+In this article we discuss horizontal immersions of discs in certain corank-$2$ fat distributions on $6$-dimensional manifolds.
+The underlying real distribution of a holomorphic contact distribution on a complex $3$ manifold belongs to this class.
+The main result presented here says that the associated nonlinear PDE is locally invertible.
+Using this we prove the existence of germs of embedded horizontal discs.